frazier-lab/partial_kgfn/README.md

 ## Example code
 run_experiment.ipynb is a notebook used to run a problem.

-- First cell: Call a problem
+- First cell: Call a problem runner

-- Second cell: Call the loaded problem runner where users need to specify the followings:
+- Second cell: Call the loaded problem class and run a BO trial.
+The following attributes are required to be specified:
     - trial -- trial number (int)
     - algo -- algorithm name (str): options are "EI", "KG", "Random", "EIFN", "KGFN", "TSFN", "pKGFN", "fast_pKGFN" (Our method)
     - cost -- evaluation cost configuration (str): This should be in the format of "node1cost_node2cost_node3cost_..._nodeKcost"